-When driving a motor vehicle there are certain documents that you'll need in order to be driving legally.
+When driving a motor vehicle there are certain documents (physical & digital) that you'll need in order to be driving legally.
+Overtime all driver and vehicle documents will become digital.
 A comprehensive list of these documents and a detailed description of them can be found below.
 We have also provided you with some really useful links too!

 Before you can learn to drive a car, you'll need to apply for provisional driving licence.
 This can be done up to 3 months before your 16th birthday, but you can only use it to ride a moped or light quad bike until you reach 17 years old.
 You cannot start learning to drive a car until your 17th birthday.